-Is Wonder Woman as much a triumph for women within the Hollywood industry is it just a much-needed victory for Warner Bros. and the DCEU universe?
+Is Wonder Woman as much a triumph for women within the Hollywood industry?
+Or is it just a much-needed victory for Warner Bros. and the DCEU universe?
 Unlike the movies from its cinematic predecessors, Wonder Woman opened the weekend to prescreening praise and that highly sought after Rotten Tomatoes score.
 With so much animosity over the validity of critics these days and the effect they have on a film’s opening success at the box office, one can indeed argue that good word of mouth can and will influence how a film is received by potential ticket buyers.
 Failures of titles like Suicide Squad and Batman v Superman placed a stigma on all future releases within this DC comic book movie franchise, but is it fair to judge a film based on the success of a franchise?
 As much bad wrap as those films received, they have a good return on investment, ultimately making that film a studio success.

 Wonder Woman, DC’s first highly touted film, scored big with positive ratings from critics associated with the popular movie website Rotten Tomatoes.
 As much as they (the critics) decry accusations that sites such as RT have a negative effect on a film’s opening success, the proof is in the pudding.
 Wonder Woman was certified fresh at 94% and performed better than the horribly rated Pirates of the Caribbean: Dead Man’s Chest and Baywatch which both opened a week before.
 Is the word of the critic word really that important, and if so are sites like Rotten Tomatoes inadvertently controlling the industry by proxy?